Home Personal Injury Product Liability

 • The entity had some degree of influence in producing or selling the product.

-A doctrine protects the maker of specific components from liability, unless determined that the individual component had some defect that led to the injury.
+A doctrine protects the maker of specific components from liability unless it is determined that the individual component had some defect that led to the injury.

 Consumer Expectations Test

-• The product failed to perform as safely as reasonable user may have initially expected
+• The product failed to perform as safely as a reasonable user may have initially expected.

-• The injury occurred when the amid product usage in accordance with the intended or reasonably anticipated manner
+• The injury occurred when the amid product usage was in accordance with the intended or reasonably anticipated manner.

-• The product’s failure in safe performance was a leading factor in plaintiff’s injury
+• The product’s failure to perform safely was a leading factor in the plaintiff’s injury.

-A product may be determined to have a defect when measured with the consumer expectation test despite that the benefits outweigh the risks.
-Likewise, the product may be deemed defective if it meets user expectation but is found to have likelihood for danger in that the risks of product design overshadow its benefits.
+A product may be determined to have a defect when measured with the consumer expectation test regardless of whether the benefits outweigh the risks.
+Likewise, the product may be deemed defective if it meets user expectations but is found to have a likelihood for danger in that the risks of product design overshadow its benefits.

-A means for a plaintiff to establish the defectiveness of a product by proving the design was what caused the injury and measures the balance by comparing the benefits versus the risks.
-The risk-benefit test is not designed as a means to defend against the consumer expectations test.
+The risk-benefit test is a means for a plaintiff to establish the defectiveness of a product by proving the design was what caused the injury.
+The test measures the balance by comparing the benefits versus the risks.
+The risk-benefit test is not designed as a means to argue against the consumer expectations test.

-A Plaintiff must provide evidence indicating the injury resulted while the product was being used in either its intended or in a reasonably predictable way.
-Misuse is an affirmative means of defense if it is proven that after leaving the manufacturer’s control; the product was subjected to abuse or modified in manner that contributed to the injury.
+A plaintiff must provide evidence indicating the injury resulted while the product was being used in either its intended or in a reasonably predictable way.
+Misuse is an affirmative argument, but it must be proven that after leaving the manufacturer’s control the product was subjected to abuse or modified in manner that contributed to the injury.
 If the misuse or altered state of the product was only a partial cause of harm, it may be subject to comparative fault.

 Warnings for Dangerous Products

-Manufacturers are also obligated to market their product responsibly.
-This means that, although a product may be safe if used for a specific purpose, it could be hazardous if used under different circumstances.
-In that case, the product must include clear, visible and concise warnings outlining the danger and its consequence.
+Manufacturers are also obligated to market their products responsibly.
+This means that while a product may be safe if used for a specific purpose, it could be hazardous if used under different circumstances.
+In this case, the product must include clear, visible, and concise warnings outlining the danger and its consequences.

 The most common claim against a manufacturer is usually referred to as a "strict product liability" claim.
 If you file a strict product liability claim against a manufacturer, you may not have to prove that the manufacturer was "negligent" (necessary in most other injury claims) but you may have to establish the following: